About Corrective Jaw Surgery (Orthognathic Surgery)

 This cosmetic concern is often indicative of jaw alignment issues.
 Chin augmentation or reduction is one of these cosmetic procedures.

-Jaw alignment issues can come from several different origins.
-In some cases, the patient’s upper and lower jaws may have grown at different rates leading to maocclusion in upper teeth and lower teeth.
-The most prevalent jaw problem is a small lower jaw (commonly referred to overbite), and the second most common issue is a protruding lower jaw (strong jaw with crossbite).
-Patient with congenital cleft palate and cleft lip could combined with different malocclusions which requires corrective jaw surgery.
+In some cases, the patient's upper and lower jaws may have grown at different rates, leading to malocclusion in the upper and lower teeth.
+The most prevalent jaw problem is a small lower jaw (commonly referred to as an overbite), and the second most common issue is a protruding lower jaw (a strong jaw with crossbite).

 What to Expect with Jaw Surgery